 Got that clear?
 Now let’s get into the steps for duplicating layers in Illustrator.

 3 Easy Steps to Duplicate a Layer in Adobe Illustrator

-The only place you can duplicate a layer in Illustrator is from the Layers panel.
+The only place you can copy and paste a layer in Illustrator is from the Layers panel.
 Follow the steps below to duplicate a layer.

 Step 1: Open the Layers panel from the overhead menu Window > Layers.